Taiwan is on the Verge of Legalizing Same-Sex Marriage But Gives Equality a Miss

 TAIPEI, TAIWAN – Nestled among the efficient bustle of a stock-standard business district, between mid-class hotels servicing the surrounding neutral government buildings, an unfiltered burst of kaleidoscopic color emerges.
 Beyond a generic police blockade, lesbian, gay, bisexual, and other supporters of the LGBT movement congregate.
 T-shirts shout for equality, rainbow pins emblazon backpacks, and attendees drape their bodies with oversized multi-colored flags.

-It could be any LGBT event anywhere in the world – but this week, it was in Taiwan, tiny island nation with a reputation as a lone beacon of tolerance on a continent where at least twenty countries still outlaw same-sex activity.
+It could be any LGBT event anywhere in the world – but this week, it was in Taiwan, a tiny island nation with a reputation as a lone beacon of tolerance on a continent where at least twenty countries still outlaw same-sex activity.

 Cindy Su stands steady in the frontline of the battle as Taiwan tips on the verge of becoming the first Asian country to legalize same-sex marriage.
 Squinting into the bright sunlight on Tuesday, her quiet voice and story are followed by a tsunami of cheering.
 Su, CEO of Lobby Alliance for LGBT Rights, is well-known to the crowds: after marrying her now-wife Lana Yu in Canada, Su gave birth to twin girls in Taiwan two years ago.